bgraedel/arcos-gui/docs/Usage.md

 Sample data can be found under the napari sample-data menu (Toolbar: File..
 Open Sample.. arcos-gui..).
 Two datasets are provided:
 - A synthetically generated dataset of an expanding wave, the measurement is provided as binary values.
 - A real dataset of a collective event triggered after an apoptotic event.
 Data is taken from an MDCK epithelium expressing an ERK FRET probe (dataset from Paolo Gagliardi).
 A good binary threshold value for this dataset is 0.5.
+Will also try to download the corresponding time-series.